liferay/clay/clayui.com/content/docs/components/navigation/navbar.md

 ### INVERTED

-> Negative navigation bar is defined for Admin.
+> The negative navigation bar is defined for Admin controls.
+It displays navigation items in a dark background with light text.
 It is always placed right below the header.

 <nav class="navbar navbar-collapse-absolute navbar-expand-md navbar-underline navigation-bar navigation-bar-secondary">
 	<div class="container">